openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 }
 ```

-If there is a function in C like this:
+For this C function:

 ```c
 Point3D addPoint(Point3D p1, Point3D p2);
 ```

-The corresponding declaration in Cangjie would be:
+The Cangjie declaration would be:

 <!-- run -example00-->